-To complement the strategic guidance that the 2020 NRP would provide, TVA would develop a 3- to 5-Year Action Plan to provide a tactical approach to implement the specific activities associated with the ten focus area programs.
-The two-pronged approach of a short-term implementation strategy (3- to 5-Year Action Plan) that complements the long-term strategic guidance document (2020 NRP) would provide TVA the agility and flexibility necessary to achieve the goals of TVA's Natural Resources Stewardship Strategy.
-This approach supports the shift of the 2020 NRP to a strategic level guidance document that would retain long term relevance, since adjustments in the implementation of the NRP due to changes such as availability of stewardship funding, new trends in public use and input from the public would be addressed through the 3- to 5-Year Action Plan.
-The Action Plan would be continually updated during the life of the 2020 NRP.
+To complement the strategic guidance that the 2020 NRP would provide, TVA would develop 5-year action plans to provide a structural approach to implement the specific activities associated with the ten focus area programs.
+The two-pronged approach of a short-term implementation strategy (5-year action plans) that complements the long-term strategic guidance document (2020 NRP) would provide TVA the agility and flexibility necessary to achieve the goals of TVA's Natural Resources Stewardship Strategy.
+This approach supports the shift of the 2020 NRP to a strategic-level guidance document that would retain long term relevance, since adjustments in the implementation of the NRP due to changes such as availability of stewardship funding, new trends in public use and input from the public would be addressed through the 5-year action plans.
+The 5-year action plans would be continually updated during the life of the 2020 NRP.